St Herman's Orthodox Church

 15 OT Readings at the Vesperal Divine Liturgy on Holy Saturday (N.B. at 11 am this year).
 Indicate your desire to be one of the readers to Peter, and Peter (and I) will assign readers to each OT reading.
 Men, Fr Paul asks that male readers wear a dress shirt and tie, nice pants and dress shoes to show proper reverence to the reading of Holy Scripture!

 NEW SIGNS for our Temple building are in production.
-We hope to have them installed by Friday, April 26.
+We hope to have them installed by this Friday, April 26, in time for Lazarus Saturday and Palm Sunday.
 There are two new signs, both banner style.
 One will be installed above the front doors; the other will be installed on the bell tower side that faces directly the street.

 FOR REASONS OF SAFETY and also to maintain as much as possible a reverent quietude to honor the Church’s worship, the parish council asks that no unsupervised children be allowed to go up into the balcony (children have been observed to hold an attraction for the railing, and also the wood floor amplifies the noise of their active feet and reverberates throughout the nave!).
 Parents, as much as possible, keep your children in the worship service, and teach them to pray with us quietly and reverently ‘in the fear of God, with faith and love.’